 When you’re organizing, you should sort everything into five piles: move to another room, donate, give to a specific person, throw away, and, finally, the “marinating” pile.
 Pack up the marinating items, and label the box with a date that’s six months to a year later.
 If you never open the box before that date, you can safely discard those items.
 Try this other five-second trick that banishes clutter.

 Create rules about what you’re keeping and what you’re discarding.
 In your closet, for example, you can decide to give away any clothing that’s not between size x and size y, that’s stained, or that needs to be repaired.
 With periodicals, you can decide not to keep anything that’s more than a year old.
 To speed things up even more, see the 26 things in your house professional organizers would throw out.

 It will always take you at least five times longer

 Sorting through a box of personal papers will always take you far longer than you think it will.
 Be sure you know the 8 everyday documents you should shred and set them aside from the recycle pile to be disposed of properly.
-Professional organizers would never do these things in their homes.

 Avoid lids on laundry baskets, bins, and other containers.
 They just make it harder to put things away.
 For other items, I’m a huge fan of clear sweater boxes, like these.
 Not only do they hold sweaters in your closet, but they’re perfect for holding beans, rice, and pasta in your pantry, kids’ toys, and more.
 They fit on almost any shelf in any home and can hold most of the stuff in your house.
 I order them by the case.
 Check out these other storage containers that will keep your pantry organized.